Deploying an Insight Point using the install script

 Pull from a different registry

-The image must be pulled through a pull-through cache or from a private registry (where the image is mirrored to).
-To override the image repository set the IMAGE_REPOSITORY config setting.
+The Insight Point image must be pulled from a pull-through cache or private registry (where the image is mirrored).
+You can override the image repository with the IMAGE_REPOSITORY

 After the changes have been made and saved, restart the Insight Point service: